mkemateum/RbRealMateum/README.md

 ## Website Outline

-1. Homepage
+1. Homepage - The first page that everyone should encounter.
+This should include the details about the game, and how it was made.
+Hyperlinks to subpages will be included as the header.
-   - About the Game
+   - About the Game -

-2. Gameplay
+2. The Canon - We searched up synonyms for "Rules" and this word came up, so here.
+This subpage should include how to play the game and its rules so that the visitors wouldn't get lost on trying to play the game.
    - Rules
    - How To Play

-3. Demonstration Game
-   - Opening
-   - Midgame
+3. A Game Demonstration - This subpage should include how a regular game of Spinchess will be played, and various strategies that can be formed.
+The demo game can include a video that showcases most of the capabilities and limitations of Spinchess.
-   - Endgame
+   - Opening, Midgame, Endgame
    - Strategies
    - Demo Game